-Greek Chicken with garlic, lemon, and oregano is delicious, versatile, and so easy to make.
-Jump to Recipe keyboard_arrow_down
+Delicious and tender Greek Chicken with garlic, lemon, and oregano is delicious, versatile, and so easy to make.
+Great for pitas, rice bowls, salads, and more!

-Easy chicken recipes are always a favorite and this Lemon Greek Chicken with oregano and garlic is at the top of the list.
-It can be used for everything from Greek salads to wraps to grain bowls and has so much flavor in every bite.
-We also love these easy Greek Chicken Gyro with Tzatziki.
+Easy chicken recipes are always a favorite and this easy Greek Chicken with oregano and garlic is at the top of the list.

 At least once a week, I like to prep a meal that I know I can use more than once.
 Whether I use the leftovers for lunch or am able to squeeze out some extra dinners, it makes meal prep and meal planning so much easier.

 I love this Greek chicken for that.
 The first night we almost always eat it with toasted pita bread, a cucumber tomato salad, and homemade tzatziki.
 Then a couple of nights later, I will make a Greek-inspired pasta dish with roasted red peppers and spinach with feta for the adults and Parmesan for the kids.

 Leftovers also work for lunches in everything from Greek salads to wraps to rice bowls.
 Easy, healthy, and super tasty.

 The other thing I love about this recipe is that you can make it with any type of chicken you have on hand.
 It works with chicken breasts, thighs (our favorite since they are so tender), drumsticks, and more.
 Marinate your chicken and toss it on the grill, make it in the crockpot, or bake it in the oven - this works for all of it.